sing1ee/a2a-mcp-openrouter/README.md

-# Example: Using a2a-python SDK Without an LLM Framework
+# How to work together: A2A + MCP

-This repository demonstrates how to set up and use the [a2a-python SDK](https://github.com/google/a2a-python) to create a simple server and client, without relying on any large language model (LLM) framework.
+This repository demonstrates how to set up and use the [a2a-python SDK](https://github.com/google/a2a-python) to create a simple server and client implement a2a protocol, and the agent sever is implemented by mcp.

 ## Overview